-Configure main Zowe server use identity mapping
+Configure main Zowe server to use identity mapping

-This security configuration is necessary for API ML to be able to map client certificate to zOS identity.
-User running API Gateway must have read access to RACF general resource called IRR.RUSERMAP in the FACILITY class.
-This security setup is done by submitting ZWESECUR JCL member.
-For users upgrading from version 1.16 and lower, follow the configuration steps below.
+This security configuration is necessary for API ML to be able to map client certificate to a z/OS identity.
+A user running API Gateway must have read access to the RACF general resource IRR.RUSERMAP in the FACILITY class.
+To set up this security configuration, submit the ZWESECUR JCL member.
+For users upgrading from version 1.18 and lower use the following configuration steps.